William Proctor (Australian politician): Political career

-Subsequent life and death
+Later life and death

 By 1886 Proctor was a director of the Director of the Mercantile Building, Land and Investment Society and the Universal Land Building and Investment Society.
 He practiced for a while as a solicitor in Lismore, before returning to Sydney.
 It was his directorship of the Mercantile Land and Building Co (Limited) which resulted in his financial demise.
 (Note: It is unclear whether there was any relationship between the Mercantile Building, Land and Investment Society and the similarly named Mercantile Land and Building Co (Limited).)
 Proctor proposed that the company purchase land at Tennyson for James Farnell and voted in favour of the purchase.
 What he did not disclose to the company however was that he stood to gain £2,750 in commissions for the sale.
 In September 1890 the Company obtained judgment in the Supreme Court requiring him to repay that commission.
 Proctor's appeal to the Full Court of the Supreme Court was unsuccessful, and he was bankrupted on the company's petition in May 1891.

 Proctor died in Ryde in 1905 (aged 55).